Constitutional bench has powers to take suo motu notice: Justice Mazhar

 Justice Mazhar noted that a notice had also been issued to a former prime minister as part of this suo motu case.
 Justice Mandokhail directed that the convention centre should be managed according to the institution's policy.

-Subsequently, the court adjourned the hearing for a while.
+Subsequently, the court adjourned the hearing.

 Contempt of court case against ex-ombudsperson